FieteLab/NeurIPS-2022-No-Free-Lunch/README.md

 ## Running

-Code to run our investigations is located inside our python package
+Code to run our investigations is located inside our python package `mec_hpc_investigations`.

 ## Contact